Kedron Lodge: Description

 Kedron Lodge is a large two-storeyed dwelling of twenty rooms beside Kedron Brook.
 Built of sandstone from John Petrie's Albion Quarry, its irregular silhouette is created by several steeply pitched gable roofs and five brick chimneys.
 Decoration includes traceried bargeboards, window mouldings and the castellated parapet and mouldings on the ground floor faceted bay.
 The unshaded windows are multi-paned sash.
 A string course delineates the two floors.
 The entrance porch leads to a large square-shaped front hall which gives access to the cedar staircase and the cellar.
-The hall terminates at a longitudal gallery or hallway that connects the rear wings.
+The hall terminates at a longitudinal gallery or hallway that connects the rear wings.
 Like Toorak House, Kedron Lodge is an excellent example of the two-storeyed Gothic style residence.

 The house occupies a corner position.
 On its left is a Catholic church and behind Kedron Lodge is the church hall.
 The grounds include a swimming pool but little planting.